SueMottet/kickstarter-analysis/README.md

 2. Trying to keep my analysis work focused on using Excel (and the internet) as my only analysis tools was also challenging for me.
 Excel is part of my go-to toolset for data analysis but not usually my only data analysis tool.
 I typically would use other tools in combination with Excel in my analysis work.
 3. This analysis was perform per a fixed set of instuctions, formating and scope to emphasize learning particular skills:

 ## Results

 ### Outcomes based on Launch Date
-The analysis provides insights into which months were most successful launch
+The analysis provides insights into which months were most successful for launch and which campaign goal ranges were most successful.
 ## Data distribution - successful campaigns versus failed campaigns
 #### 1. Average Goals (Means)
 * Successful Theater play projects on average had goals of a little over $5000
 * Failed Theater play projects on average had goals of a little over $10,000
+#### 2. Median Goals
+* Successful Theater play projects had median goals of a little over $3000
+* Failed Theater play projects had median goals of a little over $3000
 ## Data spread
   -Range
   -Variance
   -Standard deviation
   - quartiles

 ### Outcomes based on Goals
 - What can you conclude about the Outcomes based on Goals?